Tuesday, May 28, 2013

 Forget anti-aging products: if you want to retain a youthful look, avoiding certain foods could help.
 We did some research on foods you should avoid if you want to age gracefully.
 Below we compiled a list of 11 foods that, if consumed frequently, will age you.

 There are several reasons why a sugar-filled diet makes you look older.
 When there is excess sugar in the body, it attaches itself to collagen, making the skin look stiff and inflexible.
 According to “Diet Myths Busted; Food Facts Not Nutrition Fiction” by Ann A. Rosenstein, “losing this elastic resilience of young skin will give the skin deep wrinkles and make it look old.”
+If you want to know more about this, we recommend that you read the skinnybodycare reviews and be wary of what you can do to avoid this.

 2. Trans Fats